Uttkarsh-raj/Gossip-Cache/README.md

 # Gossip-Cache

  Gossip-Cache is a project that focuses on implementing a cache synchronization mechanism for distributed systems.
-It utilizes the [Gossip Protocol](https://en.wikipedia.org/wiki/Gossip_protocol) to ensure that all nodes within a network maintain a synchronized cache state, even when faced with the challenges of [Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency) .
+It utilizes the [Gossip Protocol](https://en.wikipedia.org/wiki/Gossip_protocol) to ensure that all nodes within a network maintain a synchronized cache state, and works together to provide [Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency) .
 This approach helps in enhancing the overall performance and reliability of distributed systems by ensuring that cached data remains consistent across all nodes, thereby reducing latency and improving data access times.
+Additionally, it allows nodes to function as a disconnected cache, operating independently from the gossip network as a normal cache.
 <br><br>

 <!--TABLE OF CONTENTS-->